COVID-19 Updates: uc.edu/publichealth

 UC|sustainability represents the diverse and interdisciplinary sustainability movements at the University of Cincinnati.

-Recognizing its environmental stewardship role, the University of Cincinnati seeks to incorporate the concept of sustainability into its academic and research programs; the design, operation, and maintenance of its buildings and landscapes; and its organizational structure and management; while preserving safety and comfort.
+The University of Cincinnati recognizes its role as a leader in sustainable practice, research, and education.
+UC seeks to consider the environmental, social, and economic impacts of its decisions and commits to incorporating the concept of sustainability into its academic and research programs; the design, operation, and maintenance of its buildings and landscapes; and its organizational structure and management.

 Sustainability can be described as each of us doing our part to build the kind of world—economically, environmentally and socially—that we want to live in, and one that we want our children and grandchildren to inherit.
 It means becoming aware of all interconnections—visible and invisible—in which our day-to-day choices affect the intricate balance of social, economic and ecological systems.

 “Humanity has the ability to make development sustainable—to ensure that it meets the needs of the present without compromising the ability of future generations to meet their needs.” - Our Common Future, World Commission on Environment and Development, 1987

 Awards and Recognition

 UC's sustainability efforts have been recognized numerous times, including the following:

 - AASHE's 2020 Campus Sustainability Index recognized UC's Environmental Literacy Certificate program

 - Innovation Award for Sustainability, presented to UC at the 2020 Midwest Regional Sustainability Summit.